Azure/fleet-networking/test/perftest/README.md

     In the list of services, write down the external IP address of the service `metrics-dashboard`.

 2. Open a browser and type in the address, `http://YOUR-IP-ADDRESS:9090` (replace `YOUR-IP-ADDRESS` with the public IP of the `metrics-dashboard` service).
-You should be able to run any query in the dashboard to retrieve data for the specific cluster.
+The Prometheus dashboard will open for metric queries.

     A few metrics that might be of particular interests in this test suite are: